bigwill/process/README.md

 # To-dos

+- modify Source, Sink, and Processor interfaces and refactor implementers so they don't need to know how to deal with frame pools (dealing with the frame pool will be factored out into the top level goroutine functions in concur.go)
 - introduce utils for common source, sink, processor patterns
 - maybe base implementations for sources, sinks, processors?
 - do some profiling